-Why it matters: President Trump has signaled that senior DHS official Chad Wolf will be named acting secretary to replace acting Secretary Kevin McAleenan.
+Why it matters: President Trump has signaled that senior DHS official Chad Wolf will be named to replace acting Secretary Kevin McAleenan.
 But throughout the agency, there have been hiring difficulties, vacant positions and temporary officials.

 - The biggest reasons: A strong economy makes it easy to find other jobs.
 Politicization makes it harder for nominees to be confirmed by the Senate.
 And the difficulties dealing with the border crisis along with the White House’s singular focus on immigration has had an impact as well, according to former DHS officials.

 - "[T]he WH’s constant mismanagement of the interagency policy making process is also a factor.
 Agency leaders never feel like they have command," a former administration official messaged.

 The big picture: Trump focuses on DHS' role in immigration enforcement and policymaking.
 But the department was created with a broader mandate in response to 9/11.
 Its agencies fight terrorism, defend from cyberattacks, secure airports, enforce trade policy, physically protect public leaders and provide aid after natural disasters.

 - 19 of 75 senior leadership positions are acting or vacant, according to the DHS website's last update on Oct.
 30. Citizenship and Immigration Services Ombudsman Julie Kirchner also recently offered her resignation.

 - There are vacancies for deputy secretary, undersecretary for science and technology, and director of Immigration and Customs Enforcement (ICE).
 The Federal Emergency Management Agency, U.S. Citizenship and Immigration Services, and the Office of the General Counsel are all led by acting leaders.